Open-Reviews/Mangrove/ui/content/Mangrove_Original_Services_ToU.md

 ### Conditions for Deletion

-*   A review can only be deleted by its author, the legitimate owner, because the deletion requires the private key that is only accessible to the owner (see “Identity in Mangrove” in the Privacy Policy).
+*   A review can only be deleted by its author, the legitimate owner, because the deletion requires the secret key that is only accessible to the owner (see “Identity in Mangrove” in the Privacy Policy).
 Neither Mangrove nor any third party can delete a review.
 *   If a review has been commented on by other users, **it cannot be deleted anymore**, because that would lead to censorship of the content that was provided subsequently by others.

 ### Removal of Harmful Content

 *   Mangrove can only remove content from the database if it is violating the Terms, therefore considered “harmful content”.
-In case of removal, the content is not deleted but moved to a private database in order to be accessible to Mangrove in case of disputes.
+In case of removal, the content is not deleted but moved to a secret database in order to be accessible to Mangrove in case of disputes.
 *   All users have the possibility to flag up harmful content, so that it raises quickly to our attention.
 Given that this is a non-profit and open initiative, it is impossible for the Mangrove operators to monitor all the content.
 Therefore, cannot guarantee that the database is free of harmful content, although we do our best to react fast to any flags.

 ## <span style="text-decoration:underline;">6.
-Private Key Security</span>
+Secret Key Security</span>

-You are responsible for safeguarding your private key and should never disclose it to any third party.
-Mangrove does not have access, does not store, and therefore cannot recover your private key.
+You are responsible for safeguarding your secret key and should never disclose it to any third party.
+Mangrove does not have access, does not store, and therefore cannot recover your secret key.

 ## <span style="text-decoration:underline;">7.
 Trademarks</span>